oncuomer/big-company-analysis/README.md

 The project consists of several key components organized into packages:

 1. **Model**
-    - `EmployeeRecord` - Represents a single employee's data.
+    - `Employee` - Represents a single employee's data.

 2. **Repository**
     - `EmployeeRepository` - Handles parsing of the CSV file and storage of employee records.

 3. **Analyzer**
-    - `ReportingLineAnalyzer` - Provides methods to analyze and trace reporting lines within the organization.
+    - `ReportingLineAnalyzer` - Analyzes and traces reporting lines within the organization to ensure they are not excessively long.
-    - `SalaryAnalyzer` - Facilitates calculations and analysis related to employees salaries.
+    - `SalaryAnalyzer` -Handles the evaluation of managers' salaries against their team's average.
+      It identifies managers who are paid significantly more or less than their team.

 4. **Main Application**
-    - `BigCompanyAnalysis` - The starting point of the program, bringing together all components and executes `ApplicationRunner`
+    - `BigCompanyAnalysis` - The starting point of the program, bringing together all components and executes `EmployeeAnalyzerRunner`

 ## Getting Started